coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 given on Table: The Sorcerer.
 In addition, he receives bonus spells per day if he has a high Charisma score.

-A sorcerer's selection of spells is extremely limited.
+A sorcerer’s selection of spells is extremely limited.
 A sorcerer begins play knowing four 0-level spells and two 1st-level spells of your choice.
 At each new sorcerer level, he gains one or more new spells, as indicated on Table: Sorcerer Spells Known.
 (Unlike spells per day, the